hbssa/homepage/pages/programming.md

 The Student Association aims to provide a variety of programming for the HBS student body.
-In keeping with our platform of HOME (mental Health and wellness, Openness and diveristy, Mentorship, and Engagement), we host events ranging from daily meditation to Holidazzle and Newport Ball.
+In keeping with our platform of HOME (mental Health and wellness, Openness and diveristy, Mentorship, and Engagement), we host events ranging from meditation to Holidazzle and Newport Ball.

 <br>